avniproject/avni-website/src/pages/case-studies/calcutta-kids-—-avni-implemented-for-maternal-and-child-health-program.md

 title: Calcutta Kids — Avni for maternal and child health program
 date: 2019-11-06T08:46:23.019Z
 description: >-
-  Avni is used for complex programs like maternal and child health, supporting and guiding health workers in their daily fieldwork.
+  Avni replaced an existing custom solution as Calcutta Kids.
+Avni empowered the community health workers in providing the women, maternal and child health services for the slum residents.
 tags:
   - Service delivery
   - Health